webix-hub/docs/data/api/refs/ui.datatable.md

 {{memo An editable table  that can easily display huge data sets. }}

-The component is full of various possibilities: filtering, sorting, pagination, editing, nadigation, drag-and-drop, internatialization, export to PDF, Excel etc. It also provides the dynamic mode for fast handling thousands of records.
+The component is full of various possibilities: filtering, sorting, pagination, editing, nadigation, drag-and-drop, internationalization, export to PDF, Excel etc. It also provides the dynamic mode for fast handling thousands of records.

 Check [datatable](datatable/index.md) documentation for more detailed description.

 ### Constructor